Hello, beautiful people!

 Not so fast, young lady.
 This time it was different.
 A lot of things happened, including a problem with my knees and lower back, so I had to stop everything and begin physical therapy, and then we moved.

 I moved far away from my family and friends.
 It was hard, I had two young daughters, was nursing, and didn’t have much support from my family.
 Anxiety was merciless, and I turned to food for comfort.
 To make matters worse, I suffered a panic attack.
 But God put incredible people in my path who made my life lighter.
-I gave myself time, rested, slept, didn’t demand so much from myself.
+I gave myself time, rested, slept, and didn’t demand so much from myself.
 After that pause, I realized that I was ready to return to my physical activities.

 At the end of 2018, I decided to make a deal with myself.
-It was time to take weight-loss seriously since it bothered me so much, and I kept complaining and making excuses and finding culprits for my own lack of willpower.
+It was time to take weight loss seriously since it bothered me so much, and I kept complaining and making excuses and finding culprits for my own lack of willpower.

 I thought, “I’m going to do everything right for a whole year, and if I don’t lose weight I’ll eat pizza every night”.
 Crazy right?!
 Well…